Smart Size Chart

 bmi_selected_item

-event is fired when the SSC flow has been completed, and the SSC has performed our best effort to match up a selected size with a given variant in the window._boldmetrics
+The bmi_selected_item event is fired when the SSC flow has been completed, and the SSC has performed our best effort to match up a selected size with a given variant in the window._boldmetrics object.

 This event requires the following:

-An array of variant objects to be present in the window._boldmetrics
+window._boldmetricsobject to be present on the PDPAn array of variant objects to be present in the

-key in the variant itself, or some identifying information in the variant (for Shopify sites, this is usually found in either the public_title
+sizekey in the variant itself, or some identifying information in the variant (for Shopify sites, this is usually found in either thepublic_title/titleor thenameof the variant)

 If we were able to match the user's selected size to a single matching variant: